celikmurat1845/chat-app/README.md

 - See which users are online.

 Security measures include the use of `npm helmet` and `npm cors` packages to mitigate common web vulnerabilities and Prisma ORM to prevent query injections.

+Note: The `.env` file is not included in the `.gitignore` file because it does not contain any sensitive data.